 They will soon meet their match when the world gets a widespread launch of sensors and devices specially trained to find them out.

 For tree poaching, these sensors are trained to listen for sounds of heavy-load moving vehicles, chainsaw, and other poaching gears.
 This detection happens in real-time, sending a signal back to base to ensure these poachers are either caught in the act or before they can make any serious damage.

 A serious concern here, as is with all other connected devices, is how these sensors might be manipulated to give false accounts or fail to report illegal activity at all.
-All that can be prevented if the proper security protocols are put in place: from encrypting the internet connection they work on (using a VPN over your home network) to setting secure passwords.
+All that can be prevented if the proper security protocols are put in place: from encrypting Wi-Fi connections with a VPN to setting secure passwords.

 4. Renewable Energy

-This has been around for a while now, but the fact that science and technology keep breaking new frontiers in the scene makes it worth mentioning again.
+This has been around for a while now, but the fact that science and technology keep breaking new frontiers in the scene makes it worth mentioning again and again.

-Hydroelectric energy has always been a mainstay, and we have now started harnessing the power of the sun and wind even better.
+Hydroelectric energy has always been a mainstay, and we have now started harnessing the power of the sun and wind better than ever before.
 While it will take a while to achieve the kind of widespread application and implementation that these renewable energy sources seek, their very presence means we are moving in the right direction, relative to the environment.